 Butterfly Phoenix is the culmination of thirty years of learning, growing and building.
 I specialize in complex problem solving, and creating real, obtainable visions for the future.

-Donna is the mother of three grown children and three grandchildren.
-She believes that integrity, honesty, loyalty and compassion are the keys to a successful life.
+Donna is the mother of three grown children, and has three grandchildren.
+She believes the three keys to successful living are: Common Sense, Critical Thinking and Compassion for Others.